Smoke Shop Credit Card Processing: Everything You Need to Know

 Regularly Uncertainty

-Regulations related to smoke shop products like hemp, CBD, kratom and paraphernalia change constantly.
-And these compliance issues are even more complicated for cannabis, as cannabis is still illegal at the federal, and therefore, dispensaries cannot accept credit cards.
+Regulations related to smoke shop products like hemp, CBD, kratom, and paraphernalia change constantly.
+And these compliance issues are even more complicated for cannabis, as cannabis is still illegal at the federal level, and therefore, dispensaries cannot accept credit cards.

 Age Verification